top of page

 " A musician of utmost integrity and commitment and an exceptionally dedicated and inspired leader..."
 Ilya Poletaev, five International piano competition-winner, professor at McGill University.

-In 2022, Dr. Koh was one of the semi-finalists for the Toronto Symphony Orchestra's Resident Conductor Position.
-His conducting experience includes the Savaria Symphony Orchestra. and Filarmonica de Stat Târgu Mureş, Ensemble dal Niente, the University of Toronto Symphony Orchestra, the McGill Symphony Orchestra, Ensemble Orchestral de Dijon, and Ensemble Paramirabo.
+Rumania.
+His conducting experience includes the Savaria Symphony Orchestra, Filarmonica de Stat Târgu Mureş, Ensemble dal Niente, the University of Toronto Symphony Orchestra, the McGill Symphony Orchestra, Ensemble Orchestral de Dijon, and Ensemble Paramirabo.
+Recently, Dr. Koh guest conducted the Sudbury Symphony Orchestra and received a big applause from the audience and musicians.

 From 2015 to 2022, Dr. Koh was the Music Director of the Georgian Bay Symphony.
 His enthusiasm for music brought the GBS to win the "Vida Peene Orchestra Award" 2017 from the Ontario Art Council for its artistic excellence and strong community relationships.
 Furthermore, the orchestra received the Owen Sound Cultural Award, "Outstanding Group" from the City of Owen Sound in 2018.
 Since his appointment as Music Director in 2015, the GBS has seen the highest attendance levels at concerts in decades.